benconda/collection/README.md

 # Collection
 Collection library, powered by generators, with generics, easily extendable and immutable.
 **Lazy** by design and memory friendly.
-This accept anything that is iterable (Generator, array, Iterator, ...)
+Accept anything as iterable 🔥 (Generator, array, Iterator, ...)

 # Requirement
 To use this library you need at least php 8.1